The Non-Insured Health Benefits (NIHB) Oral Health Advisory Committee

 Dr. Bruce Freeman

-Dr. Freeman is an honors graduate of University of Toronto (U of T).
-He then completed the Advanced Education in General Dentistry program at the Eastman Dental Center in Rochester, NY.
-He returned to U of T to complete his Diploma in Orthodontics and his Master of Science degree in the field of temporomandibular disorders and orofacial pain.
-He is Co-Director of the Facial Pain Unit at Mount Sinai Hospital and lectures internationally on clinical orthodontics, facial pain, patient experience, and virtual surgical planning.
+Dr. Freeman is an honors graduate of the Faculty of Dentistry at the University of Toronto.
+He completed the Advanced Education in General Dentistry program at the Eastman Dental Center in Rochester, New York, and his Diploma in Orthodontics and his Master of Science degree in the field of orofacial pain at the University of Toronto.
+He is also Co-Director of the Hospital Dental Residency Program and Facial Pain Unit at Mount Sinai Hospital where he cares for patients with complex facial pain disorders in addition to participating in the education of the hospital dental residents and specialty dental residents.
+Dr. Freeman is also a facial pain consultant in the Department of Neurosurgery at Toronto Western Hospital.
+Dr. Freeman lectures internationally on clinical orthodontics, facial pain, patient experience, mindful communication and virtual surgical planning.
 Dr. Freeman is a certified yoga instructor with additional training in breathing techniques, meditation, and trauma informed movement.
-He directs the wellness program for hospital dental residents at Mt.
-Sinai Hospital emphasizing how self-care leads to the best patient care.

 Dr. Peter Coyte